haruto8tanno/haruto8tanno.github.io/index_en.md

 <img src="images/tanno.jpg" alt="写真" title="写真" width="400"/>

+## Summary

+I am a researcher and engineer with a proven track record in software test automation and generative AI applications, driving projects from research and development to real-world implementation and business deployment.

+During my tenure at NTT, I led numerous collaborative projects involving group companies, external partners, and academic institutions, resulting in successful service launches and business expansion.

+Currently, as an independent professional, I focus on programming mentorship and independent R&D (including debugger development and generative AI applications), contributing to the advancement of software development and talent cultivation.

 ## Professional Experience
 - **July 2024 – Present**: Programming Innovation Lab (Self-employed).
 Engaged in consulting, information dissemination, and other services related to programming and software development.
 - **November 2024**: Guest Lecturer, School of Science and Technology, Meiji University.
 Delivered a special lecture on "Software Test Automation".